Originally posted 2020-05-09 01:27:49.

 Researchers estimate that approximately 60 percent of all natural conceptions never become properly implanted in the uterus, which results in the new life ending before the mother is ever aware she is pregnant.

 By eighteen days, the baby’s heartbeat will begin.
 Around the same time the structures that will form the head, arms and legs become visible.
-By twenty-eight days, or four weeks, a face can be discerned: a recognisably human one.
+By twenty-eight days, or four weeks, a recognisably human face appears.

 Can unborn babies feel pain?